-If two or more NDCs (National Drug Codes) are submitted for a single procedure code, the procedure code is required to be repeated on separate details for each unique NDC.
+Providers should note that if two or more NDCs (National Drug Codes) are to be submitted for a single procedure code, the procedure code is required to be repeated on separate details for each unique NDC.
 Whether billing a compound or noncompound drug, the procedures for billing multiple components (NDCs) with a single HCPCS (Healthcare Common Procedure Coding System) code are the same.